This page is intended for a technical audience that will be implementing a customer card API.

 • email: the email of the customer

-• externalId (optional): if the customer has an externalId then it will be sent, otherwise it is null.
+• externalId (optional): string if the customer has an externalId, otherwise it is null.

 Example request body: